 “Advertiser” means any person firm or company who enters into an agreement with HMC.

 “Press Deadline” means the date HMC provides files to the media owner for publication.

-1) Payment terms are 50% of the total amount of the contract price agreed seven (7) days of booking or before the Press Deadline, whichever is the sooner.
-This shall constitute a non-refundable part payment of the contract price and the balance of the contract price shall be payable unless other payment terms are agreed in writing in respect of: a) printed publications 7 days from publication of the advertisement (or first publication in the case of a series booking) or b) digital media 7 days from going live and if the agreement covers both formats on the occurrence of the earliest event.
+1) Payment terms are offered based on the credit score of any client as per our credit check supplier (CreditSafe).
+All non-UK customers are required to pay in advance of publication in full.
+Subject to credit being granted, HMC’s standard terms are 50% of the total amount of the contract price agreed at the time of booking and the balance due within seven (7) days of publication.
+This first 50% shall constitute a non-refundable part payment of the contract price.
+The balance of the contract price shall be payable seven (7) days from publication of the advertisement (or first publication in the case of a series booking).
+If the agreement covers both print and digital formats, the balance is due seven (7) days from the occurrence of the earliest event.

 2) The specification and distribution details are contained in HMC media information specific for the above publication or web listing, a copy of which the Advertiser acknowledges receipt, or confirms has read at: hurstmediacompany.co.uk/magazine-publications/

 3) Invoices are strictly net at the price agreed and exclusive of applicable VAT or other direct sales taxes and payable without deduction unless agency commission is agreed in writing as deductible at a specific rate.

 4a) The contract shall deemed to have been made at the offices of HMC.

 4b) Acceptance of these terms and conditions may be effected by written confirmation (including by email or completed order form) from the Client to HMC.
 Acceptance of these terms and conditions by email to the Client will constitute a legally binding agreement between the Client and HMC.